 Recent patent reform legislation could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents.
 On September 16, 2011, the Leahy-Smith America Invents Act, or the Leahy-Smith Act, was signed into law.
 The Leahy-Smith Act includes a number of significant changes to U.S. patent law.
 These include provisions that affect the way patent applications are prosecuted and may also affect patent litigation.
 The U.S. Patent and Trademark Office, or USPTO, recently developed new regulations and procedures to govern administration of the Leahy-Smith Act, and many of the substantive changes to patent law associated with the Leahy-Smith Act, and in particular, the first to file provisions, became effective on March 16, 2013.
 The Leahy-Smith Act also created certain new administrative adversarial proceedings, discussed below.
-It is not clear what, if any, impact the Leahy-Smith Act will have on the operation of our patent applications and the enforcement or defense of our issued patents.
+It is not clear what, if any, impact the Leahy-Smith Act will have on the operation of our business.
+However, the Leahy-Smith Act and its implementation could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents.